|Join Our Mailing List|

 This article was inspired by Prof. Faurisson’s article How Historian Gilbert Falsifies and Invents.

-Laurence Rees is a well-known British historian, author of several books about WWII and National Socialism.
+Laurence Rees is a well-known British historian, author of several books about World War II and National Socialism.
 But it was one book in particular that earned him the British Book Award for History Book: Auschwitz: The Nazis and the Final Solution (BBC Books, 2005).

-Was Rees worth it?
+Did Rees deserve any such award?
 I will let the reader decide after I provide three examples of this scholar’s work.

 Regarding Rudolf Höss, Rees quotes him as saying: